NotLester/git_Practice/README.txt

 it captures a snapshot of the projects, staged changes and creates version out of it.

 8. 'git commit' -> registers changing changes to a commit

+9. 'git restore <file> ' -> removes all changes in staging area to be commited.
+This can be useful if we did dirty code and we do not want it no more.